bertofurth/Seagate-Central-Samba/README.md

 This was because SMBv1.0 client capability was turned off in my laptop by the update.

-My work IT department administratively disabled the ability to re-enable SMBv1.0.
+My work IT department administratively disabled the option to re-enable SMBv1.0.
 This was presumably done for valid security reasons, however it meant that I had no easy way of accessing my home Seagate Central file server.